 To better recognize the risk factors for osteoarthritis in the spine, it is important to define the condition.
-Arthritis may be broadly defined as joint inflammation.
+Arthritis can be broadly defined as joint inflammation.
 There are more than 100 types of arthritis.
 Osteoarthritis in the spine occurs as the cartilage between the vertebral facet joints breaks down.
-This may happen at every level of the spine.
+This can happen at every level of the spine.
 Currently, there is no known method of cartilage replacement.
-Cartilage loss may initially be asymptomatic.
+Cartilage loss can initially be asymptomatic.
 Eventually symptoms emerge and inevitably worsen over time.

 Risk factors for osteoarthritis in the spine

 Although the cause of spinal osteoarthritis remains unclear, risk factors are easily identified, based on statistical analysis.
 These include:

 - Old age

 - Overused joints (which may occur in certain occupations that require repetitive movement or heavy lifting)

 - Injury or trauma